 - You are required to obtain the approval of all co-authors before placing their names on the abstract.
 Failure to do so will result in the immediate rejection of the abstract.

-- Abstracts must be submitted via OpenConf by the deadline of July 20, 2015 (11:59 pm PT) as a Word file.
+- Abstracts must be submitted via our online system by the deadline of June 26, 2017 (11:59 pm PT) per the instructions on the submission form.
 Photocopies or facsimile copies will not be accepted and will be discarded.

-1. Submit a "placeholder preliminary abstract" by deadline of July 20 giving the rationale, methods, and current available results plus the expected data for final submission.
+1. Submit a "placeholder preliminary abstract" by deadline of June 26, providing the rationale, methods, and current available results plus the expected data for final submission.

 Please contact us if unclear on how to proceed.